ayushshivam48/Syllabus/Software Engineering and Modelling.md

 The discipline of managing changes in software products during the development life cycle.

 ### Activities:
-- Version Control
+- Version Control : The practice of tracking and managing changes to files, particularly code, over time, allowing developers to work collaboratively and efficiently.
-- Change Control
+- Change Control : A structured process for managing modifications to a software system, ensuring changes are well-defined, assessed, and implemented in a controlled manner.
-- Build Management
+- Build Management : The process of compiling and packaging software, often through automated tools and processes, ensuring a consistent and reliable product for release.
-- Release Management
+- Release Management : The process of planning, designing, scheduling, testing, deploying, and controlling software releases.

 ### Tools:
 - Git, SVN, CVS, Mercurial